 Only a moment later another jeep drove by and I could hear Alex say “Now that's the full African safari experience” :D

 On one of our excursions, we paid a visit to one of the Big Cat Rescues of the South African Born Free Foundation.
 The Foundation aims to “keep wildlife in the wild” by working with local communities, protecting threatened species in their natural habitats and helping people and wildlife live together without conflict.

 Their first sanctuary opened 26 years ago.
 There are now 2 sanctuaries situated within the private reserve.

 The Foundation works together with Shamwari in giving rescued lions and leopards who can't really live in the wild anymore, a home at dedicated centers within the private reserve.

 At the Julie Ward Centre and the Jean Byrd Centre, guests of Shamwari can learn about the big cat's rehabilitation and conservation efforts made to protect both species.

 On our last day at Shamwari, we had to check out at 11 a.m.
 This gave us ample time for one last activity.
 No morning game drive today but a bush walk!

 Accompanied by our ranger Alex and the bush walk man who's name I'm sorry to say I forgot, we got into the jeep and headed out into the reserve.

-Bush Walk Man explained that we’d first drive for a bit to find some animals, which we’d then try to carefully approach.
+He explained that we'd first drive for a bit to search for some animals, which we'd then try to carefully approach.